Liang Dong: I'm Just An Art Worker

 For now, China is the best place for me to be.

 There are many different types of photography that you have dabbled in.
 Among the styles of your works, which one do you like best?
 What new style do you want to try in the future?

 In fact, when I am shooting in the early stages I think about how to take a good photo at the right angle, then how to improve it at a later stage.
 I don’t think about the problem of style.
 Personally, I think photographers only need to consider how to take the photo, and the style is defined by others.

 Chinese Style Creation.
 Photo by Liang Dong.

 You have photographed a lot of artists and models.
-Who was the first one you photographed?
-How did you get this opportunity?
+How did you get your first shot?

-The first one is YUNDI, who was introduced to me by my friend when I was studying in New York during the New York Fashion Week in September 2016 and I have worked with him many times since then.
+It was introduced to me by my friend when I was studying in New York during the New York Fashion Week in September 2016 and I have worked with him many times since then.
 To be honest, I wasn’t very nervous.
-After all, filming and photography is my domain, just like piano is his domain.
+After all, filming and photography is my domain.
 The only time I was nervous was when I was shooting Jay.
 He was one of my idols, and he was so close to me when we would use the camera to look at images on the display.
 My hands were shaking!